ashantichauke/Arsenal-Performance-Analysis/README.md

 ---

 ## Data Preparation
-Data was strucutred and prepared in Microsoft Excel to ensure consistency across seasons.
+Data was structured and prepared in Microsoft Excel to ensure consistency across seasons.

 Calculated fields included: